phorton1/Arduino-theClock3/docs/wood.md

 **Clamp** the frame together and let it dry thoroughly ...

-When it is thoroughly dry, lightly finish sand **the assembled frame**, and the separate **bridge piece** before applying 2-3 clear-coats to the interior of the frame and back of the bridge, and 3-4 coats to the exterior and front.
+When it is thoroughly dry, lightly sand **the assembled frame**, and the separate **bridge piece** with 300 grit sandpaper before applying 2-3 clear-coats to the interior of the frame and back of the bridge, and 3-4 coats to the exterior and front.

 ## 3. Assemble, sand, and clear-coat the Face

+The **hash marks** on the *face* are engraved before cutting.
+**Finish sand** the face **before** cutting it and try to handle it as little as possible before clear-coating!

-**IT IS IMPORTANT TO KEEP THE LITTLE PIECES INSIDE OF THE NUMBERS WHEN CUTTING THE FACE**.
-As I result I **do not** print these pieces on my honeycomb laser printing surface or else they will fall into the honeycomb, be harder than heck to find, and will likely be damaged by the laser.
-Instead I cut these pieces **directly on the laser table** and carefully keep track of where they come from, and go so that I can *match the grain* when I re-insert them during the face assembly.
+**IT IS IMPORTANT TO KEEP THE LITTLE PIECES INSIDE OF THE 6,8,9, and 10 NUMBERS WHEN CUTTING THE FACE**.
+As I result I **do not** print the face on my honeycomb laser printing surface or those small pieces will fall into the honeycomb, be harder than heck to find, and will likely be damaged by the laser.
+Instead I cut the face **directly on the laser table** and carefully keep track of where the little pieces come from, and where they go, so that I can *match the grain* when I re-insert them during the face assembly.

 ![wood-face_and_numbers.jpg](images/wood-face_and_numbers.jpg)
 ![wood-face_finished.jpg](images/wood-face_finished.jpg)

+After wiping it off with a clean paper towel,
 I place the **face** downwards on a sheet of wax paper and glue the numbers in with **white glue**, inserting them from the back so that they are *flush with the front of the face*.
-Then after the glue is thoroughly dry, I rough sand the back as needed and sand the face with 220 and 320 grit sand paper until it looks clean.
+Then after the glue is thoroughly dry, I rough sand the back as needed and *gently* sand the face with 320 grit sand paper until it looks clean enough to clear coat.  **Vacuum** and wipe the dust off with a clean paper towel.

 I try to clear coat things as soon after I finish-sand them as possible.
 I clear coat the important (front) surface first so that it is sealed as cleanly as possible before I flip them over and paint the backs.
-I apply as many as 5-6 clear-coats on the face of the clock to get a nice sheen.
+I apply as many as 5-6 clear-coats on the face of the clock, sanding each coat lightly with 320 grit, and rubbing the last coat down with a clean paper towel, to get a nice sheen.

 ## 4. **Sand** and clear-coat the **Gears** and **other parts**